martinkala/shellmd/README.md

 Together with any of integration platforms and shellmd can run automatic validation over your documentation.

 Runnable codeblock are useful for documenting utilities and system procedures in README files and to run automated checks to test if documentation and utilities and system are still in sync.

 ### Supported executors
 Curently only supported executor is bash on Linux and Mac.

 ## Installation

-Currenly only supported installtion is from git hub
+Currenly only supported installation is possible from git hub

 ### Linux and Mac